 We offer our staff interest-free loans to buy public transport season tickets to travel to and from work rather than use their cars.
 We also help our staff purchase discounted bikes for commuting through the Bike 2 Work Scheme.

-Following a successful application for funding under the Office for Low Emission Vehicles' Low Emission Bus Scheme, in September 2016 we have converted our entire inter-site bus fleet to less polluting vehicles, which emit approximately 30% less carbon, and between 75–90% fewer pollutants.
+Following a successful application for funding under the Office for Low Emission Vehicles' Low Emission Bus Scheme, in September 2016 we converted our entire inter-site bus fleet to less-polluting hybrid vehicles, which emit approximately 30% less carbon, and between 75–90% fewer pollutants.
 We are working with the Transport Research Laboratory to monitor the impact of these improvements as part of a research project on alternative clear bus services for the Department for Transport.